naoufal/react-native-safari-view/README.md

 - `tintColor` - A `String` containing a hex, rgba or rgba color to use for the browser controls
 - `barTintColor` - A `String` containing a hex, rgba or rgba color to use for the background of the browser controls (only available on iOS 10 and higher)
 - `fromBottom` - A 'Boolean' indicating to open the Safari View from the bottom
+- `hidden` - A 'Boolean' indicating if Safari View will appear or not.
+If true, it means the Safari View is only to read Safari's cookies

 __Examples__
 ```js